Google Workspace

 Manage data access permissions for users on your domain admin.directory.user.security

-For more detailed information about the scopes, please refer to the directory API-specific authorization and authentication information (opens new window) or OAuth 2.0 Scopes for Google APIs (opens new window).
+Refer to the directory API-specific authorization and authentication information (opens new window) or OAuth 2.0 Scopes for Google APIs (opens new window) for more information about scopes.

 You can also authenticate to Google Workspace using a Google Cloud service account.
-A service account is a special type of Google account that is associated with your Google Cloud Project that can be used to run API requests on your behalf.
-Service accounts can be used in Gmail to ensure that the solution will continue running even if individual users' permissions change.
-Read more about service accounts here (opens new window).
+A service account is a special type of Google account associated with your Google Cloud Project that can be used to run API requests on your behalf.
+You can use a service account in Google Workspace to ensure that the solution continues running even if an individual user's permissions change.
+Refer to the Google documentation on service accounts (opens new window) for more information.

 Getting GCP Project service account email